msolomos/grid-trading-bot/README.md

 # Grid Trading Bot Suite

-This repository contains two key components for automated grid trading on cryptocurrency exchanges:
-1. **Main Grid Trading Bot** - Executes grid trading strategies by placing buy and sell orders dynamically.
-2. **Grid Range Adjustment Bot** - Manages the range of the grid, adjusts open orders, and maintains balance in the grid.

-Both bots utilize the [CCXT](https://github.com/ccxt/ccxt) library for exchange integration and support advanced features like logging, notifications, and error handling.
+## Overview
+The Grid Trading Bot Suite consists of two Python-based tools designed to automate grid trading strategies for cryptocurrencies.
+These tools integrate with exchanges via the CCXT library, support advanced configurations, and offer detailed logging and notifications for seamless operation.

 ---

 ## Features

-### 1. Main Grid Trading Bot
+### 1. **Main Grid Trading Bot**

-#### Core Features:
+- Implements a grid trading strategy:
-- **Dynamic Grid Management**: Automatically calculates and places buy/sell orders based on configurable grid parameters (`GRID_SIZE`, `GRID_COUNT`).
+  - Dynamically places buy and sell orders based on a predefined grid structure.
-- **Balance Management**: Ensures sufficient balances for both base and quote currencies.
+  - Adjusts the grid dynamically to market conditions.
+  - Tracks metrics such as total buys, sells, and net profit.
-- **Order Synchronization**: Keeps local open orders in sync with the exchange.
+- Synchronizes local orders with exchange orders.
-- **Profit Calculation**: Tracks net profit from executed trades.
-- **Notifications**: Sends alerts via email and Pushover for significant events like filled orders or errors.
-- **Demo Mode**: Allows safe testing without placing real orders on the exchange.

-#### Key Parameters:
+- Supports demo mode for safe testing.

+### 2. **Grid Range Adjustment Bot**
+- Automatically adjusts the grid range based on the current price:
+  - Cancels orders outside the configured grid range.
+  - Places new buy and sell orders to replenish the grid.
-- `GRID_SIZE`: Price gap between consecutive grid orders.
+  - Maintains balance between buy and sell orders.
-- `GRID_COUNT`: Number of grid levels.
-- `MAX_ORDERS`: Maximum open orders allowed.
-- `TARGET_BALANCE`: Minimum balance to maintain.
+- Handles excess orders to respect the maximum allowed orders.

+### 3. **Notifications**
+- Push notifications via Pushover.
+- Email notifications via SendGrid.

+### 4. **Logging**
+- Detailed logs for all operations, including grid adjustments and order management.
+- Logs are saved to files and displayed in the console.

 ---

-### 2. Grid Range Adjustment Bot

-#### Core Features:
-- **Grid Adjustment**: Dynamically adjusts the grid based on the current market price.
-- **Order Filtering**: Identifies and cancels orders outside the configured grid range.
-- **Excess Order Management**: Ensures the number of open orders does not exceed the `MAX_ORDERS` limit.
-- **Order Placement**: Places new buy and sell orders to replenish the grid after cancellations.
-- **Balance Maintenance**: Maintains a balance between buy and sell orders within the grid.
-- **Pause Flag**: Safely pauses operations for critical adjustments.

-#### Process Workflow:
-1. **Fetch Current Market Data**: Retrieves the current price and open orders from the exchange.
-2. **Filter Out-of-Range Orders**: Identifies orders that are outside the grid range and cancels them.
-3. **Replenish Orders**: Places new orders to maintain the grid's integrity.
-4. **Balance Validation**: Ensures the balance between buy and sell orders.
-5. **Handle Excess Orders**: Cancels orders if the total count exceeds `MAX_ORDERS`.

----

 ## Configuration

-Both bots require a configuration file (`config.json`) with the following structure:
+The bots use a `config.json` file for settings.
+Example configuration:

 ```json
 {